carpentries-lab/metagenomics-shell/_episodes/01-introduction.md

 We now know how to move around our file system using the command line.
-This gives us an advantage over interacting with the file system through a GUI as it allows us to work on a remote server, carry out the same set of operations on a large number of files quickly, and opens up many opportunities for using bioinformatics software that is only available in command line versions.
+This gives us an advantage over interacting with the file system through a Graphical User Interface (GUI) as it allows us to work on a remote server, carry out the same set of operations on a large number of files quickly, and opens up many opportunities for using bioinformatics software that is only available in command line versions.